streamroot/integration-samples/mesh/android/README.md

 **Notes**:

 - Mesh SDK requires Android KitKat 4.4 <=> API 19.
 Make sure your minSdkVersion is set to 19 or higher.
-- PlayerInteractor is referencing the bridge class from step 3.

-If your minSdkVersion is strictly below API 21 (usually 19) and you encounter a maximum number of functions reached, you might need to setup a multidex application.

-Please follow the following steps from the official android documentation.
+- If your minSdkVersion is strictly below API 21 (usually 19) and you encounter a maximum number of functions reached, you might need to setup a multidex application.
+Follow the following steps from the official android documentation.
 [Multidex documentation](https://developer.android.com/studio/build/multidex)

 ## Configuration
 ### Proguard

-If you are obfuscating your code, please add the following rules to your proguard.
+If you are obfuscating your code, add the following rules to your proguard
 ```
 -keep class io.streamroot.** { *; }
 -dontwarn io.streamroot.lumen.**